Skip to main content

 Physical Hardware Connection

 Connect the QSFP cable between both DGX Spark systems using any QSFP interface on each device.
+Make sure to use the same physical port on each device to prevent issues with NCCL tests.
 This establishes the 200GbE direct connection required for high-speed inter-node communication.
-Upon connection between the two nodes, you will see the an output like the one below: in this example the interface showing as 'Up' is enp1s0f1np1 / enP2p1s0f1np1 (each physical port has two names).
+Upon connection between the two nodes, you will see an output like the one below: in this example the interfaces showing as 'Up' are enp1s0f1np1 / enP2p1s0f1np1 (each physical port has two logical interface).

 Example output: